Our Newfoundland Ponies

 GELDING NPS #410 (born 1998)

 A retired children's lesson pony, Willie is Misty Star of Gambo's brother.
-A gelding, Willie has not had any offspring.
+A gelding, sadly Willie has no offspring.
 Willie is just the friendliest, sweetest pony ever.
-He is best friends with Applewood Highland Heather.
-Both ponies enjoyed doing off-farm events and visiting long term care facilities together, but alas, the pandemic has put a stop to that.
+He and Heather enjoyed doing off-farm events and visiting long term care facilities together, but alas, the pandemic put a stop to that.
+We call Willie our Walmart greeter; at our events he says hello, equine-style to everyone, over and over again.
+He is so lovable.

 Willie's Family Tree